melbournebioinformatics/COMP90014_2025/README.md

 1. Click the three dots '...' next to the 'CHANGES' heading
 1. Select 'Pull
 1. Copy the updated week tutorial to a separated location on your computer
-1. Make modifications to the copied notebook, while keep the cloned one unchanged
+1. Open VS Code to the new folder.
+Keep the git managed notebook unchanged

 <br>
 <img src="tutorials/media/readme/pull_repo.gif" width="600">